What does the complaint letter mean?

-After an incident report is received in the appropriate office, a complaint letter is sent to the student(s) involved in the incident.
-This letter indicates what complaints are being brought against the student(s) and instructions to schedule a judicial review.
-There is also an overview of the rights that will be accorded to every participant in the judicial review.
+After an incident report is received, a complaint letter is sent to the student(s) involved in the incident.
+This letter indicates what complaints are being brought against the student(s) and instructions to schedule a student conduct review.

-A: Before the judicial review, you have the right to obtain an advisor from within the University community.
-The advisor may not be legal counsel or a parent.
+Before the student conduct review, you have the right to obtain an advisor from within the University community.
+The advisor may not be legal counsel or a parent except in cases involving Title IX violations.
 You have the right to be notified of the complaint brought against you.
-Should you decide not to attend a judicial review, it may be rescheduled or it may be held in your absence.
-At the judicial review, you have the right to challenge, with cause, the participation of any review officer or any member of a judicial committee.
+Should you decide not to attend a student conduct review, it may be rescheduled or it may be held in your absence.
+At the student conduct review, you have the right to challenge, with cause, the participation of any review officer or any member of the University Student Conduct Board.
 You have the right to remain silent and will not be forced to answer questions.
-You may testify on your own behalf, present your own witnesses, and hear, question or rebut any and all information presented by or to the judicial officer.
-Finally, you have the right to appeal the decision reached by the judicial officer or judicial board.
+You may testify on your own behalf, present your own witnesses, and hear, question, or rebut any and all information presented by or to the student conduct hearing officer.
+Finally, you have the right to appeal the decision reached by the student conduct hearing officer or University Student Conduct Board.

-Q: What is the agenda for a judicial review?
+What is the agenda for a student conduct review meeting?